-Pris — Pris is one of the main characters from the film Bladerunner.
+Pris: Pris is one of the main characters in the film Bladerunner.
 Get her look with a fur coat over a grunge dress or a white catsuit with blue punk hair and raccoon-like eye makeup.

-Professor Dumbledore — Professor Dumbledore is one of the principal characters from the Harry Potter books.
+Professor Dumbledore: Professor Dumbledore is one of the principal characters in the Harry Potter books.
 He's known for dressing in wizarding robes and has flowing silver hair, a beard, and a moustache as well as half-moon glasses.

 A range of outfits can be created with a punk theme.
 Build them with accessories including: